tyjcbzd/SEGRNet/README.md

 ## Overview

-Biomedical image segmentation plays a vital role in computer-aided diagnosis and treatment planning.
-However, existing methods often struggle with modeling complex anatomical structures and capturing long-range dependencies.
-To address these limitations, we propose a generalized Synergistic Edge-Guided Graph Reasoning Network (SEGRNet) that integrates convolutional feature extraction with graph-based global reasoning.
-The model projects pixel-level region and edge features into a graph domain, enabling adaptive interaction between local and global features via a graph convolutional network.
-After reasoning, enhanced features are mapped back for refined segmentation.
-Experiments conducted on three public datasets including BUSI, LGG and CHAOS outperforms state-of-the-art models in terms of dice coefficient, mean intersection over union and structural similarity.
-These results confirm the effectiveness and generalization ability of the proposed method across various medical imaging scenarios, making it suitable for future clinical applications.
+SEGRNet is a novel and generalized framework for biomedical image segmentation that synergistically combines convolutional feature extraction with graph-based global reasoning.
+SEGRNet effectively models complex anatomical structures and captures long-range dependencies, addressing key limitations of conventional segmentation methods.

+**Key Features：**
+- **Edge-Guided Graph Reasoning:** Regions and edges are projected into a graph domain, where adaptive interaction between local and global features is achieved via a graph convolutional network (GCN).
+- **Convolutional Backbone:** Leverages the power of convolutions for robust local feature extraction.
+- **Bidirectional Mapping:** Pixel-level features are mapped to and from the graph domain, ensuring refined regional and boundary predictions.
+- **Generalizability:** Demonstrated strong and consistent performance on a wide range of biomedical imaging modalities.

 ![Image 1](imgs/Overview.png)